-- 23.23.
-The housing trajectory (Table 10) sets out the rate at which new dwellings are expected to be delivered over the course of the plan period.
-The housing trajectory indicates the number of dwellings to be delivered in each year of the plan period by site type. - 23.24.
-Supply from new site allocations is indicated at row 'a' of the housing trajectory.
-The delivery rate of individual sites has been based on information supplied by the site promoter. - 23.25.
-The delivery rates of sites with extant planning permission, including site allocations with planning approval (i.e. Committed Large Sites (row 'b') and additional net commitment (row 'c'), reflect the sites trajectory contained in the 'Fenland Five Year Housing Land Supply Report 2021'. - 23.26.
-The housing trajectory also includes an allowance for windfall development.
+- 23.23 The housing trajectory (Table 10) sets out the rate at which new dwellings are expected to be delivered over the course of the plan period.
+The housing trajectory indicates the number of dwellings to be delivered in each year of the plan period by site type. - 23.24 Supply from new site allocations is indicated at row 'a' of the housing trajectory.
+The delivery rate of individual sites has been based on information supplied by the site promoter. - 23.25 A Local Plan Five-Year Land Supply Report (July 2022) has also been prepared to support this Draft Local Plan and to show that the proposed sites identified in Part D of the Plan are deliverable and can meet the five-year requirement for 2,585 dwellings between 1 April 2021 and 31 March 2026. - 23.26 The delivery rates of sites with extant planning permission, including site allocations with planning approval (i.e. Committed Large Sites (row 'b') and Additional net commitment (row 'c'), reflect the sites trajectory contained in the 'Fenland Local Plan Five Year Housing Land Supply Report (July 2022)'. - 23.27 The housing trajectory also includes an allowance for windfall development.
 'Windfall' includes development on non-allocated sites, such as infill development within settlement boundaries, and the conversion and change of use of existing buildings.
-The justification for the windfall allowance is set out in the 'Fenland Five Year Housing Land Supply Report 2021' and is informed by past delivery of windfall development.
+The justification for the windfall allowance is set out in the 'Fenland Local Plan Five Year Housing Land Supply Report 2022' and is informed by past delivery of windfall development.